lrcfmd/AEs-for-ranking-phasefield-feasibility/README.md

 ```
 conda create -n myenv -c anaconda git jupyter pandas numpy scikit-learn matplotlib
 ```
-- If required, myenv can be changed to whichever name you prefer for the environment
+- 'myenv' can be changed to whichever name you prefer for the environment

 4. **Activate the environment**